partykit/partykit/packages/partysocket/README.md

 ### Update URL

-The `url` parameter will be resolved before connecting, possible types:
+The `url` parameter will be resolved before connecting, with possible types:

 - `string`
 - `() => string`